 Keeping up with buyers today is exhausting.
-Their behaviors are constantly shifting, and they do more research up front, on their own, than ever before.
-And on top of that, the buying team is bigger than ever.
-In short, the sales process is more complex than ever.
-The average B2B buyer is already 57% of the way through the purchase decision before engaging a supplier sales rep, according to CEB.
+Their behaviors are constantly shifting, and they do more research up-front and on their own than ever before.
+According to CEB, the average B2B buyer gets 57 percent of the way through their purchase decision before ever engaging a supplier sales rep.

 But ponder this: the modern sales rep doesn’t have a problem with any of that.
 The top echelon of sales reps is knocking it out of the park even in today’s buyer-first environment.
 Why?
 Because they’ve figured out what works.
 Sales enablement teams have the power to lead a shift across the sales organization to update old school “conventional wisdom” and modernize the way reps work.

 How to do it?
 Take the right steps.
 Here are just a few ideas for ways that sales enablement pros can modernize the team in 2018:

 - Show them how to guide, don’t sell